modxorg/Docs/en/extras/ajaxupload/index.md

 ### Download

-AjaxUpload can be downloaded from within the MODX Revolution manager via [Package Management](extending-modx/transport-packages "Package Management"), or from the MODx Extras Repository, available on <http://modx.com/extras/package/ajaxupload2>
+AjaxUpload can be downloaded from within the MODX Revolution manager via [Package Management](extending-modx/transport-packages "Package Management"), or from the MODX Extras Repository, available on <http://modx.com/extras/package/ajaxupload2>

 [](http://modx.com/extras/package/ajaxupload2)